In the Works:

 The Terrans land, unaware that their advanced technology threatens the fragile balance of power for the native race.
 Aliens, for whom gender has a very different meaning and whose instincts can drive a crowd to madness.

-Despite the Terrans best intentions, misunderstandings mount and violent retaliation escalates.
-Soon everyone — scientists and soldiers, rebels and lovers, patriots and opportunists — are swept up in a cycle of destruction.
+Despite the Terrans' best intentions, misunderstandings mount and violent retaliation escalates.
+Soon, everyone — scientists and soldiers, rebels and lovers, patriots and opportunists — is swept up in a cycle of destruction.

 The print edition of Ink Dance: Essays on the Writing Life contains extra pages for your own notes.
 Amazon, Barnes and Noble, or your favorite indie bookstore through Ingram.